Is there a new skill or hobby you’ve been wanting to learn for a while? But for some reason, you haven’t been able to get it off the ground?

 I get that everyone’s personal circumstances are different.
 But ultimately, it will always come down to priorities and what we are willing to say no to.
 There’s no way around that.
 It’s the only way we can find pockets of time.

-At various times during the past 12 months, I’ve had to say no to:
+At various times during the past 12 months, I’ve said no to:

 - almost any social activity outside of work (although I still made an effort to stay in touch, even if it was only an occasional phone call while making dinner, or a friend joining me for my daily walk)